remitano/janus-plus-oss/README.md

-# Janus: Vim Distribution
+# Janus-Tmux: Vim Tmux Distribution

-This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim.
+This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim and Tmux

 It is designed to provide minimal working environment using the most popular plug-ins and the most common mappings.

-The distribution is completely customisable using a `~/.vimrc.before` and `~/.vimrc.after` Vim RC files.
+The VIM of this distribution is completely customisable using a `~/.vimrc.before` and `~/.vimrc.after` Vim RC files.

+The tmux of this distribution is completely customisable using a `~/.tmux.local` Tmux RC files

 ## Updating to the latest version